-For instance, he’s not interested in having children now, but perhaps someday he’s going to change his mind.
-Or yes, she has a tendency to leave her clothes scattered around the house, but perhaps someday she’ll become more organized.
+For instance, he/she’s not interested in having children now, but perhaps someday they are going to change their mind.
+Or yes, he/she has a tendency to leave their clothes scattered around the house, but perhaps someday they’ll become more organized.

 Make sure you never fall into this trap.
 Yes, fantasy is better than reality, but the latter is the one you should live in and build your relationships.

 5. You can’t remember the last time you and your partner laughed together.